Eric Mercury: 1970s

-The 30 January 1970, issue of Cash Box announced that Mercury had dropped the "Electric Black Man" name and his group was now called Eric Mercury Birthrite and that they were recording at the Fillmore East on the 23rd and 24th of that month.
-The musicians in the band included guitarist and music director, Elliott Randall, organist Carson Whittsett, and two young musicians, Willie Weeks and Bill Lordan.
-The group also played other venues such as Fillmore East, Boston Tea Party, and Whiskey Au Go Go.
+The 30 January 1970 issue of Cash Box announced that Mercury had dropped the "Electric Black Man" name, that his group was now called Eric Mercury Birthrite, and that they were recording at the Fillmore East on the 23rd and 24th of that month.
+The musicians in the band included guitarist and music director Elliott Randall, organist Carson Whittsett, and two young musicians, Willie Weeks and Bill Lordan.
+The group also played other venues, such as Fillmore East, Boston Tea Party, and Whiskey Au Go Go.

-It was reported in the 11 December 1971, edition of Billboard that Allan Katz, the national promotional director of Polydor had taken Mercury on a cross-country tour, visiting stations from Toronto to Vancouver to promote his new album, Funky Sounds Nurtured in the Fertile Soil of Memphis That Smell of Rock.
+It was reported in the 11 December 1971 edition of Billboard that Allan Katz, the national promotional director of Polydor, had taken Mercury on a cross-country tour, visiting stations from Toronto to Vancouver to promote his new album, Funky Sounds Nurtured in the Fertile Soil of Memphis That Smell of Rock.
 His single "I Can Smell That Funky Music" had just been released as well.
-By the 31st of that month, the single was at #12 on the CKVN 1410 Top 40 chart and eventually reached number 30 in Canada on the 15 January 1972.
+By the 31st of that month, the single was at #12 on the CKVN 1410 Top 40 chart and eventually reached number 30 in Canada on 15 January 1972.

-In November 1973, Mercury appeared at the Millennium '73 festival at the Astrodome in Houston, Texas which had Guru Maharaj Ji as the star attraction.
-Booked to perform on stage on the first day with Stax Records promising a great spot for him and promotional hype to match, he didn't come on until four in the afternoon.
-He performed to a disappointingly low audience with just 4000 or 5000 people in the entire stadium.
+In November 1973, Mercury appeared at the Millennium '73 festival at the Astrodome in Houston, Texas, which had Guru Maharaj Ji as the star attraction.
+Booked to perform on stage on the first day, with Stax Records promising a great spot for him and promotional hype to match, he did not come on until four in the afternoon.
+He performed to a disappointingly low audience, with just 4000 or 5000 people in the entire stadium.
 Actor Marjoe Gortner was there on stage as well.
-Gortner, a former preacher noted that one of the songs Mercury performed was one he had heard in churches when he was a child.
+Gortner, a former preacher, noted that one of the songs Mercury performed was one he had heard in churches when he was a child.

 In 1975, his self-titled Eric Mercury album was released.
 This is where the song "Down the Backstairs of My Life" made its first recorded appearance.
-Co-written with William D. Smith, the song would be recorded by artists such as Smith, Dianne Brooks, Yvonne Elliman, Leah Kunkel, Thelma Houston, Kenny Rankin, Joey Scarbury, and Dee Dee Warwick.
+Co-written with William D. Smith, the song was recorded by artists such as Smith, Dianne Brooks, Yvonne Elliman, Leah Kunkel, Thelma Houston, Kenny Rankin, Joey Scarbury, and Dee Dee Warwick.
+For the week of 23 May, the album was getting airplay on KWST FM in Los Angeles.
+The following week, it was being played on KMET FM in Los Angeles.

+That year also saw motor car manufacturer Lincoln-Mercury want Mercury to compose and sing commercial jungles for their 1976 line of cars.
+Music magazine Radio & Records noted in their June 13 issue that Eric Mercury had a cousin called Lincoln Mercury.